How to insert or remove SQL Server carriage returns in strings, columns and variables?

 123, Mount Gatineau Avenue, Ottawa

-To go further, this is the SQL Server REPLACE built-in function documentation.
+To continue, we’ll use the SQL Server REPLACE built-in function in the queries.

-4. Remove SQL Server carriage returns using the replace function
+4. Remove SQL carriage returns with the replace function

 -- Check the results SELECT CustomerID, FirstName, LastName, AddressText FROM dbo.CUSTOMERS; -- Using the REPLACE function to remove the line breaks SELECT CustomerID, FirstName, LastName, REPLACE(AddressText,CHAR(13)+CHAR(10),' ') FROM dbo.CUSTOMERS;